gotopple/go-examples/go-service-config-with-ssm/README.md

 #### Build and run the service

+*Note:* Building the example requires that you have the Go toolchain installed and a workspace configured in the normal fashion.

-This application uses the default credential and configuration resolution rules for any AWS SDK application.
+*Note:* This application uses the default credential and configuration resolution rules for any AWS SDK application.

+The following two commands will fetch, build, and execute the application.
+It will use your environment's AWS credentials and configuration to communicate with SSM and offer a service endpoint at http://localhost:8080.

 ```sh
 go get github.com/gotopple/go-examples/go-service-config-with-ssm